Chantal Conneller

-Chantal Conneller (b.1973) is an archaeologist and Professor of Early Prehistory at the University of Newcastle.
+Chantal Conneller (born 1973) is a British archaeologist, prehistorian and academic.
+She is Professor of Early Prehistory at the University of Newcastle.

 Biography

 Conneller has a BA and a PhD from the University of Cambridge.
 Her 2002 PhD thesis was titled "Space, time and technology: the Early Mesolithic of the Vale of Pickering, North Yorkshire".

 Conneller was lecturer in Prehistoric Archaeology at Bangor University in 2005 before taking up a position as senior lecturer later that year at the University of Manchester.
 From 2006-2009 she was director of the Prehistoric Society.
 Conneller was elected as a Fellow of the Society of Antiquaries of London on 10 October 2016.

 Conneller became Professor of Early Prehistory at Newcastle University in 2018.

 Conneller's research focusses on the Mesolithic period.
 She has excavated at various Mesolithic settlements in Britain, including in the Vale of Pickering and at Star Carr, where she co-directed excavations and the Ice Age Island project at Les Varines, Jersey.
 She has appeared on Digging for Britain in 2011, and In Our Time episode on cave art.

 In 2025 she was awarded the British Academy Grahame Clark Medal for her contributions to understanding of the Mesolithic period.
+In 2026, she was elected Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.